michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.2.1 =
+- Removed some advanced options of the URL unit type as their values could not be used rather led to errors.

 = 3.2.0 - 12/02/2015 =
 - Enhanced the ability of the contextual product search for the site search terms.
 - Added the `URL` unit type which enables to search products and list them with given urls.